Regular Land

 Land is almost like square or rectangle.
 Angles are perfect right angle.

-Cross Angle Lands
+Cross Angle Lands or Irregular Lots

 Calculating the area of land, a seemingly straightforward task, is a fundamental practice with far-reaching implications across various disciplines.
 From agriculture and real estate to urban planning and environmental conservation, understanding the precise extent of a parcel of land is crucial for informed decision-making.